- Technical Analysis

 - Trading cases

 - Crypto bots

 Become a crypto master

 DCA Bots: Creating a DCA Bot using a Built-In Technical Analysis Indicator

 Get full access to all 3Commas trading tools with free trial period

-This help article will show you how to create a bot on an alt coin and use probably the most well known, and respected, indicator in the trading world, RSI (Relative Strength Index).
+This help article will show you how to create and set up a DCA bot for trading an alt coin.
+We’ll use probably the most well known, and respected, indicator in the trading world; the RSI (Relative Strength Index).

 Creating the Bot